 - 1 can (16 oz) refried beans

-- Cook ground beef, over medium-high heat, until done.
-Drain any grease.
+- Cook & crumble ground beef in a skillet pan, over medium-high heat, until no longer pink.
+Drain any excess grease.

 - Add the water, taco seasoning packet, and brown sugar.
 Stir to mix well.
 Bring mixture to a boil, once boiling, turn heat to medium or medium-low and let the meat simmer for at least 10 minutes. * You will add the sour cream in a step below.
 After the simmer time. * Meat will thicken up during the simmer time and the flavor will develop.

 - Place refried beans in a microwaveable bowl and microwave until soft.
 This takes about 1 minute.

 - Make sure the flour tortillas can be wrapped around the corn taco shell.
 You may have to trim some off of the flour tortilla so they fit together evenly.

 - Spread a scoop of refried beans (about 3-4 tablespoons) onto the flour tortilla.
 Wrap it around a stand n' stuff taco shell (beans on the inside touching the corn taco shell).
 Place it into the 9x13 baking dish.
 Repeat with remaining tortillas & shells.